NoDrainer/web/README.md

 ### Deploy

-The following command builds project in production mode, uploads files to S3, and invalidates cache for the index.html:
+The following command builds project in production mode, uploads files to S3, and invalidates cache for the html files:

 ```shell
 yarn run deploy